Orthogonal ring patterns in the plane: Orthogonal ring patterns

 Neighboring vertices of an orthogonal ring pattern define a cyclic quadrilaterals of the following forms:

 The circles $C_i, c_i$ and $C_j, c_j$ intersect in four points.
-Since the inner circle $c_i$ (resp.~$c_j$) and the outer circle $C_j$ (resp.~$C_i$) intersect orthogonally the centers of the circles and the intersection points $c_i \cap C_j$ and $C_i \cap c_j)$ lie on a circle (see Fig.~\ref{fig:two_rings} left).
-If $\rho_{m,n}$ is positive we obtain an embedded cyclic quadrilateral with positive orientation if $\rho_{m+1,n}$ is positive, i.e., we choose the intersection point $c_{m,n} \cap C_{m+1,n}$ above and the intersection point $C_{m,n} \cap c_{m+1,n}$ below the line connecting the centers.
-For both $\rho_{m,n}<0$ and $\rho_{m+1,n}<0$ we choose the opposite points.
-So for $\rho_{m,n}, \rho_{m+1,n} > 0$ we obtain a quadrilateral with positive orientation and for $\rho_{m,n},\rho_{m+1,n} < 0$ with negative orientation.
-If $\rho_{m,n}$ and $\rho_{m+1,n}$ have opposite signs, then we obtain a non-embedded quadrilateral.
-The intersection points are chosen such that the angle at the vertex~$v_{m,n}$ has the same sign as the corresponding~$\rho_{m,n}$.
-If one of the $\rho$'s is~$0$, the cyclic quadrilateral degenerates to a triangle with a double vertex.
+Since the inner circle $c_i$ (resp.~$c_j$) and the outer circle $C_j$ (resp.~$C_i$) intersect orthogonally the centers of the circles and the intersection points $c_i \cap C_j$ and $C_i \cap c_j$ lie on a circle.
+We introduce four possible circular quadrilaterals, shown in Fig.~\ref{fig:two_rings}, depending on the orientation of the rings (i.e. on the sings of the $\rho$-radii).
+Note that, the angle at the vertex~$v_i$ has the same sign as the corresponding~$\rho_i$.

+If $\rho_i=0$ the inner circle $c_i$ shrinks to its center and the cyclic quadrilateral defined by the rings $(C_i, c_i)$ and $(C_j, c_j)$ degenerates to a triangle with a double vertex.
+The circle $C_j$ passes through this point.

 Given the $\rho$-radii we can compute the angles in the cyclic quadrilaterals.
 We will assume that the $\arctan$ function maps to oriented angles in $(-\frac\pi2,\frac\pi2)$.